 Advanced computational methods continue to be developed to analyze challenging problems in aerospace engineering.
 Such methods include aerodynamics, structural analysis, and coupling disciplines such as aeroelasticity and flight dynamics.
 In particular, computational fluid dynamics, usually called “CFD,” and the finite element method, or “FEM,” have been revolutionary computational tools for predicting aerodynamics and structural loads, respectively.
 The intention of this chapter is not to review the details of such techniques and their associated numerical algorithms per se, but to give an introduction and general overview of the foundational principles and how they are used, along with a summary of their capabilities and some of their limitations.
 Nor is it meant to be an all-encompassing treatment.

 Traditionally, the aircraft industry has relied on quicker and more economical computational methods for designing aircraft and predicting their flight performance, and successfully, too.
 One does not need CFD or the FEM to design and make a flight vehicle work in the way it was intended; history speaks for itself.
 However, both tools can help significantly refine the aircraft design to extract its maximum performance at the lowest cost, with the byproduct of improving safety and reliability.
-Knowing why something works (or doesn’t) is one key to commercial success and continued technological advancement.
+Knowing why something works (or doesn’t) is vital to commercial success and continued technological advancement.
 Wind tunnel testing has always been a critical part of the flight vehicle design process and will continue to be essential for measurements that can be used for CFD validation.
 Advances in computer technology, such as code execution speed, memory and data storage access speed, and the availability of inexpensive mass data storage systems, continue to encourage the development of more ambitious numerical methods that can be used during design.

 Much new fundamental research work in modeling and algorithmic development has occurred over the last two decades.
 Aerodynamics and structural problems, once relegated to the fastest available supercomputers at national centers, can now be solved using local computational resources.
 For example, most universities today have powerful computer clusters, allowing for research into new computational methods for use in a broad range of technical fields.
 As shown in the image below, the ability to predict flows about complete aircraft can open up opportunities in new design directions, such as the reconsideration of supersonic transports (SSTs).
 It has also inspired broader innovations in flight vehicle designs, allowing concepts outside the “domain of conventional wisdom” to be investigated confidently.
 Thinking “out of the box” can now be quantified for the right reasons!

 Continued advances in computer capabilities, which continue to accelerate,[1] has also played a large part in motivating and accelerating the development of more integrated computational techniques, encompassing several traditionally separate engineering disciplines.
 For example, the governing equations and solution methods used in one field are rarely the same as those used in another, so some form of coupling of methods is required.
-Increasingly tighter mathematical, algorithmic, and numerical coupling have allowed, for example, between aerodynamics and structural dynamics, to be solved simultaneously.
+Increasingly tighter mathematical, algorithmic, and numerical coupling have allowed, for example, between aerodynamics and structural dynamics to be solved simultaneously.
 If fully realized, this integration strategy will eventually predict the behavior of an entire flight vehicle in an arbitrary flight condition and so allow more capable and efficient vehicles to be designed.
 However, significant integration problems and more ambitious numerical techniques are still needed to push forward this technology before they can fully predict the vehicle’s characteristics before their first flights.

 Learning Objectives